olemagnus/craft-lightning/README.md

 * Automatic generating TypeScript types from GraphQL queries
 * If using Cloudflare workers: Look into using R2 for assets, image optimizing, video streaming and KV storage for caching things like blurhash.
 * Matrix block rendering
+* Pagination from Craft
 * Nested structure entries in Remix router
+* Look into if Prisma works with Cloudflare workers, and look into using Cloudflare D1 database for Prisma
+* Formie (Craft plugin)
+* Make all of this a toolkit installed with NPM